30 Mayıs 2009

 17 Mart 2009

-The United Nations Educational, Scientific and Cultural Organization, or UNESCO, announced 2009 as the "Darwin Year" due to British evolutionary biologist Charles Darwin’s bicentennial birthday.
+The discussions over Darwin in Turkey call to mind the medieval period: scientific facts versus religious dogmas.
+The age of the world, its protection against the sun, modern physical laws and the evolution of human and animal species cleared the way for critical minds.
+Darwin should be discussed in this perspective The United Nations Educational, Scientific and Cultural Organization, or UNESCO, announced 2009 as the "Darwin Year" due to British evolutionary biologist Charles Darwin’s bicentennial birthday.
 Over 20,000 articles about his views have been published around the world.

 Darwin in his book titled "On The Origin of Species" claims that all living species including humans come from a common tree of life and are subject to evolution.
 He gives solid proof.
 The view is that natural selection is the motor force of evolution.
 Different organisms pass their differences to the next generation by inheritance.

 The weakest one living in the same environment of limited food sources disappears.
 Strong organisms survive if they are able to adapt to the situation.
 In time, the inheritance of different qualities gives birth to new species.